Vyral/joe-dimeo/_posts/2019-09-23-how-to-ease-the-stress-of-buying-a-fixer-upper-home.md

 enclosure_time:
 use_youtube_image: true
 youtube_alternate_image:
-youtube_code: nRFkGAnFbFQ
+youtube_code: Su5A8C0Rz7c
 ---

 {% include youtube.html %}

 Have you ever seen the Tom Hanks movie, “The Money Pit?”
-Keep this in mind if you’re thinking about buying a fixer-upper.&nbsp;
+If so, keep it in mind if you’re thinking about buying a fixer-upper.

 **If you're buying one of these kinds of properties, you need to understand that you’re starting to undertake a full-time second job.** It depends on the extent, but you’re going to be living in a construction site.
 It’s a great way to build equity or make some money, but there’s no such thing as easy money.&nbsp;